 What is a Payment Gateway?
 How Do Payment Processors Offer Gateway Solutions?

 A customer places an online order and enters card details using a payment gateway.
-These card details are encrypted using Secure Socket Layer (SSL) encryption and sent from the browser to the merchant’s web server and then on to the payment processor.
+These card details are encrypted using Secure Socket Layer (SSL) encryption and sent from the browser to the merchant’s web server and then to the payment processor.

-Payment processors also frequently provide merchant services, such as physical payment processing equipment, and assist in creating merchant accounts either in-house or with third-party merchant services providers.
+Payment processors also frequently provide merchant services, such as physical payment processing equipment, and assist in creating merchant accounts in-house or with third-party merchant services providers.

 Do I need both?

-A business does not always need a payment gateway.
-If you are a brick-and-mortar store with no online store, you only need a merchant account through a payment processor.
-But if you have an online store, you’ll need a payment gateway, and payment gateways are always through a payment processor.
 If you need a payment gateway, you will need a merchant account set up through a payment processor.
-The two work in tandem to process your online transactions and make sure everyone gets paid.
+The two work together to process your online transactions and ensure everyone gets paid.

 Payment Processors and Gateway Solutions

 Having a comprehensive solution for your online payments streamlines the process and can even help save you money.
 PayTech A comprehensive solution for your online payments streamlines the process and can save you money.
 PayTech Trust offers customized payment solutions and programs to merchants that are simple, convenient, and safe for customers.
 Our payment professionals work with merchants and partners to create customized solutions to meet their unique needs.
 Contact us for more information on how we can help you.

 PayTech Trust offers secure merchant accounts and online credit card processing for businesses of all sizes.
 With our collaborative suite of services and best practices to integrate new payment trends, PayTech Trust has the experience and the expertise no business can afford to do without.Contact Our Sales Advisors